dhawal-pandya/aeonis/PLAN.md

 ### Task 1.4: JavaScript/TypeScript Tracer SDK

 -   **Status**: ⏳ `TODO`
--   **Description**: Implement a JS/TS tracer SDK for browser and Node.js environments that adheres to the `aeonis-specification`.
+-   **Description**: Implement a JS/TS tracer SDK for browser and Node.js environments that aheres to the `aeonis-specification`.

 ---

-## Phase 2: The Ingestion Server
+## Phase 2: The Aeonis Server

 The goal of this phase is to build the central server that receives, processes, and stores trace data.

 ### Task 2.1: Basic Ingestion Endpoint

--   **Status**: 🚧 `NEXT UP`
+-   **Status**: ✅ `DONE`
 -   **Description**: Set up a basic Python web server (using FastAPI or Flask) with a single endpoint: `/v1/traces`.
 This endpoint will accept `POST` requests containing an array of `Span` objects that validate against our `trace-schema.json`.
-For now, the server will simply print the received spans to the console.
-This will validate our Go SDK's exporter.
+The server's ability to receive and parse full, detailed spans from the Go SDK has been successfully validated.

+### Task 2.2: Server Structural Refactoring

+-   **Status**: ✅ `DONE`
+-   **Description**: Refactored the ingestion server into a scalable, modular structure with clear separation of concerns (API, DB, Core, etc.).
+This prepares the codebase for future features like database integration and AI components.
+-   **Artifacts**:
+    -   `apps/aeonis-server/aeonis_server/` (new package structure)

-### Task 2.2: Database Integration
+### Task 2.3: Database Integration

--   **Status**: ⏳ `TODO`
+-   **Status**: 🚧 `NEXT UP`
 -   **Description**: Choose and integrate a database for storing trace data.
 A PostgreSQL database with the TimescaleDB extension is the primary candidate.
 The server will be updated to persist the ingested spans into the database.

-### Task 2.3: API for UI
+### Task 2.4: API for UI

 -   **Status**: ⏳ `TODO`
 -   **Description**: Develop a set of REST or GraphQL APIs that the `aeonis-ui` can use to query for traces, services, and spans.